 5. Tweak individual photos in a multi-image post

-If you’re sharing multiple photos in a single post, you can edit each one separately.
+If you’re sharing multiple photos in a single post (also called a carousel), you can edit each one separately.
 Tap the Venn diagram icon in the bottom-right corner of the photo to bring up individual editing options.

 If you don’t do this, Instagram will apply your edits to every photo the same way.
 If your photos were taken in different conditions, or feature different subjects, editing them individually is worthwhile.